maderlock/jira-estimation/mental_model.md

 - **Flexibility**: Support for multiple model types allows for different approaches
 - **Accuracy**: Cross-validation and multiple metrics ensure reliable predictions
 - **Usability**: Command-line interface with sensible defaults makes the system easy to use
+- **Extensibility**: Abstract interfaces allow for easy addition of new implementations

+## Component Architecture

+The system follows a modular architecture with clear separation of concerns:

+### JiraAI (Main Orchestrator)
+The central orchestrator that coordinates the entire workflow, from data fetching to model training and evaluation.

+### TicketFetcher (Interface)
+Defines the contract for fetching ticket data.
+The current implementation uses JIRA's API, but this could be replaced with other ticket systems.

+### AbstractTextProcessor (Interface)
+Defines the contract for processing text data.
+The current implementation (AITextProcessor) uses OpenAI's API for embeddings, but this could be replaced with other embedding techniques.

+### ModelLearner
+Handles the training and evaluation of machine learning models, with support for different algorithms and cross-validation.

 ## When to Use Each Model Type